 - If, for any reason, one suddenly decides that they would rather not participate in a research project, they can just notify the researcher and leave.

 Get the Most Out of Your Research Participation

 All participants will be provided with feedback concerning the purposes and expectations of the studies in which they participate during a debriefing period.
 Participants are strongly encouraged to ask questions during this time.
 Often one gets as much out of the discussion following the experiment as during their actual study participation.
-Researchers will be more than happy to discuss any aspect of their study.
+Researchers will be more than happy to discuss any aspect of their study (some aspects might not be able to be divulged at the time the study is being conducted but you can request follow-up information when the study is completed).
 Basically, one will get as much out of the experience as they put into it.

-Chair of the Institutional Review Board (Dr. Jennifer Tickle)
+Co-chairs of the Institutional Review Board (Dr. Nathan Foster & Dr. David Morris)